- Training & Events

 Operations personnel were trained to use both instruments to relubricate the equipment according to guidelines from NEMA electric motor standards and SKF.
 Both meters and a laminated chart showing relubrication amounts were attached to each grease gun.

-In the three years before this lubrication program was implemented, our computerized maintenance management system (Maximo Tracking System) showed a total of 32 motor bearing-related repairs per year for 1999 and 2000.
+In the three years before this lubrication program was implemented, our computerized maintenance management system (Maximo Tracking System) showed a total of 32 motor bearing-related repairs per year.
 Since implementing the lubrication program, our plant has had only 23 motor bearing-related repairs in 2001 and 17 repairs from January to October 2002.
 Operations relubricates motors only 40 horsepower and above.
 Our plant has approximately 1,000 motors in this category.

 Our plant achieved a 30-percent decrease in motor bearing repairs in 2001 from the average in 1999 and 2000, and another 25-percent decrease in 2002 from the repairs in 2001.